Copticoder/Assembler/README.md

 1. **Assembler.py**: Main module.
 Implements the two passes and glues the other components together.
 2. **Parser.py**: Simple Parser.
 Parses the instructions by looking ahead 1 character to determine their types and structures.
 3. **Code.py**: Generates binary machine code for instructions.
-For C-Instructions, it generates machine code for its constituting parts and then merges them back altogether.
+For C-Instructions, it generates machine code for its constituting parts.